Updated January 18, 2024

 If you want to shut off cooling (as well as heating) to different parts of your home, the best method is to have a zone control system installed.
 This uses dampers inside the ducts to direct air, and it also interacts with the AC and heater to control how it works.
 Zone control prevents spikes in pressure and will help you save money.

-Golden Rule offers AC services such as zone control installation in Ankeny, IA.
+Golden Rule offers AC services such as zone control installation in Des Moines, IA.
 Call us if you want a Service Provider who’ll treat you and your home like their own.